Connecticut Pardons Lawyer

 The administrative agency that grants pardons is the Connecticut Board of Pardons and Paroles.
 This is a State of Connecticut agency.
 It is not a federal agency and has no control over the pardoning of federal crimes and convictions, or criminal convictions of other states.
 As a result, the State Board of Pardons can only pardon and expunge State of Connecticut crimes and convictions, not crimes from other states, even if you have moved to Connecticut.

-The Three Types of Connecticut Pardons
+What Are The Three Types of Pardons?

 Generally speaking, a legal pardon is a grant of forgiveness, in whole or in part, for criminal offense.
 There are three types of pardons in the State of Connecticut: full pardons, conditional pardons, and certificates of employability.
 Again, remember, these pardons are only for State of Connecticut crimes and criminal convictions, not federal crime convictions, or convictions from other states or countries.
 Further, you are eligible to apply for any type of pardon whether your conviction was a result of a trial or a plea bargain.
 Accepting a plea bargain does not deprive you of your opportunity to apply for a Connecticut pardon or Connecticut expungement of your criminal record.
 In terms of which Pardon is the most appropriate and realistic under your circumstances, you should contact a top Connecticut pardon attorney to figure out which type of Connecticut pardon is the most suitable for you and your future.